 The front seats are exceptionally comfortable, and I enjoyed the high riding position.
 The backseat had plenty of room, much like the MKX and unlike the cramped RX and MDX.

 Throw in child-safety seats like the two full-size convertibles I had in both Touaregs for more than a week, and you'll appreciate the room even more.
 A petite grandmother even managed to squeeze herself between the two for a few weekend outings.
-You can check out a full report on how child safety-seats fit in the Touareg here.

 While I often relate the cars I review to my status as a parent, I really can see the Touareg being the choice of parents who don't want to upgrade to a luxury nameplate just to have it brutalized by their offspring.
 Indeed, the imitation leather seats in the base model may be the perfect surface for messy kids.